GabrielUmbelino/paper-app/README.md

 * [Setup](#setup)

 ## Objective
-With this project, I had the objective of training my web development skills using the React javascript framework.
+With this project, I had the objective of training my web development skills using the React library.
 Having it in mind, I created A text editor app that is possible to create and edit multiple text files.

 ## Challenges
 * Testing: While I was writing this project I used the TDD(Test Driven Development) technique.